Susanna of Bavaria

-Susanna of Bavaria (2 April 1502 – 23 April 1543) was a German noblewoman.
+Susanna of Bavaria (2 April 1502 – 23 April 1543) was a German princess.
 Born in Munich, she was the daughter of Albert IV, Duke of Bavaria, and Kunigunde of Austria, herself the daughter of Holy Roman Emperor Frederick III and Eleanor of Portugal.
 Her paternal grandparents were Albert III, Duke of Bavaria, and Anna of Brunswick-Grubenhagen-Einbeck.

 Biography

 Susanna married Casimir, Margrave of Brandenburg-Bayreuth, in 1518.
 On 14 October 1519, she gave birth to her first child, Marie of Brandenburg-Kulmbach.
 Via this daughter, Susanna became an ancestress of King George I of Great Britain and the House of Hanover.
 Susanna and Casimir had five children: